jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 * For the U.S., use Other Direct Costs (ODC's) in IT contracts to require contractors to spend time supporting open source projects the government relies on as part of their standard development practice.
 This is in addition to contractually requiring bug and security fixes to be pushed upstream.

-### A Call to Action

-I hope that this article has helped you to better understand the open source ecosystem, and more over, I hope it helps organizations of all sizes to do better in supporting this critical infrastructure that underpins our entire modern digital world.
+> I hope that this article has helped you to better understand the open source ecosystem, and more over, I hope it helps organizations of all sizes to do better in supporting this critical infrastructure that underpins our entire modern digital world.
 I encourage you to take this material and share it with your organization's leadership, and use it to influence their decisions on open source.

-Use the risks and issues highlighted here as a call to action!
+>
+> A big thank you to [Tim Pepper](https://tpepper.github.io/) for his review and edits!